tldr-pages/tldr/pages/linux/mkosi.md

 # mkosi

 > Tool for building modern, legacy-free Linux images.
-Part of systemd.
+> Part of `systemd`.
 > More information: <https://manned.org/mkosi>.

 - Show current build configuration to verify what would be built: